davidguo123456/pancreas-cancer-segmentation/README.md

 |  DICE  | Intersection over Union | Accuracy | F Beta | Average Precision | Brier Score |
 | :----: | :---------------------: |:--------:|:------:|:-----------------:|:-----------:|
 | 45.36% |         0.3520          |  91.17%  | .9105  |      92.58%       |   0.0611    |

+## Contributing
+This repository is licensed with Apahce 2.0.
+It is not currently accepting contributions.

+## Acknowledgement
+We thank the authors of [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) for open-sourcing their invaluable work.